nikitavoloboev/data/docs/focusing/rules.md

 - [Don't listen to haters and nonconstructive feedback.
 Pay attention to genuine feedback and learn from it](https://twitter.com/EricRWeinstein/status/1387219408645361665).
 - Surround myself with people that inspire me & I can trust to do good.
 Be my true self.
 Inspire others.
 Do things that bring joy and energize me.
 - Create art.
 Meet people (friendly reach out).
 See places.
 Be inspired.
 Reuse work & ideas.
 Do what I love.
 Value myself, my work and freedom to create anything I truly care about anywhere on Earth.
+- Well being of my family/partner/animals above all.
+Highest quality food and bed for everyone.
 - Be consistent.
 Start early.
 Done > Perfect.
 [Do the simplest thing](https://www.youtube.com/watch?v=4ihL32g0IMQ).
 Solve problems.
 Take/do things slowly and methodically.
 [Enjoy the process](https://nikiv.dev/likes#quotes).
 - Optimize and streamline [my workflow](../sharing/my-workflow.md) & [processes](processes.md) I use to get things done.
 Complete my [6 life habits](habits.md).
 - [Don't judge/hate anyone](https://www.goodreads.com/quotes/7684047-hate-is-like-a-poison-you-make-for-your-enemy).
 Attempt to see another person's point of view.
 [Be kind](https://twitter.com/ainhoamarzol/status/1393691237107093505).
 Show love & empathy.
 Self love.
 [No ego](../consciousness/ego.md).